 5. Gather Your Support

 Breastfeeding is natural, but it is a skill you and baby need to learn.
-No matter how much you read, always be open minded that babies tend not to be text book.
+No matter how much you read, always be open minded that your baby’s behavior won’t be ‘text book’.

 It’s important to have someone around you who can steer you in the right direction.
 Early help is the best way to avoid running into breastfeeding issues.
 Sometimes all you need is a slight change in position or advice on a nursing accessory.